Fandoozle/AutoCAD/README.md

   setup
   This is a tool that preps a CAD base file to be used for MEP drawing.
 It clears useless data within the file making it a smaller size.

+  breakAtIntersection
+  This routine breaks a line at a specified gap distance.
+  To use it enter the distance desired and select the point at intersection then select the line to use to break with.